 First of all, we have to let go of trying to get other people to change.
 Trying to change those around you always re-perpetuates the cycle of suffering with its unintended consequences.

-Actions have causes and effects and these causes and effects cycle through and re-perpetuate through our psychology.
+Actions have causes and effects and these cycle through again and again, re-perpetuating through our psychology.
 That means that the cause of suffering is always psychological even though it may stem from action.
-It doesn’t even matter if the original cause precedes the psychology formed around the event, because it is only in the psychology that it can be addressed.
+It doesn’t matter if the original cause precedes the psychology formed around an event, because it is only in the psychology that it can be addressed.
 When you close the loop of the suffering in yourself, it helps the others contained in the same loop.

 That means that it is pointless and counterproductive to blame anyone or anything for our suffering other than ourselves.
-Even if a person who hurt you psychologically took the blame, that person can never bring the light of consciousness into your subconsciousness.
+Even if a person who hurt you psychologically took the blame, that person can never bring the light of consciousness into your subconscious (your depository of unprocessed impressions).
 They can never re-wire your synaptic-instinctual programming.
-Only you can do these things.
+We can only do these things for ourselves..

-All you need to start is Hope, Trust, and Inspiration.
+All we need to start is Hope, Trust, and Inspiration.
 Blame is and always has been counterproductive.